Tobacco Education: Tobacco Information

 When taken in small amounts, nicotine creates pleasant feelings that make the smoker want to smoke more.
 Smokers usually become dependent on nicotine and suffer physical and emotional (psychological) withdrawal symptoms when they stop smoking.
 These symptoms include nervousness, headaches, and trouble sleeping.
 Because nicotine affects the chemistry of the brain and central nervous system, it can affect the mood and nature of the smoker.

 In large doses nicotine is a poison and can kill by stopping a person's breathing muscles.
 Smokers usually take in small amounts that the body can quickly break down and get rid of.
-The first dose of nicotine makes a person to feel awake and alert, while later doses produce a calm, relaxed feeling.
+The first dose of nicotine makes a person feel awake and alert, while later doses produce a calm, relaxed feeling.

 Nicotine can make new smokers, and regular smokers who get too much of it, feel dizzy or sick to their stomachs.
 The resting heart rate for young smokers increases 2-3 beats per minute.
 Nicotine also lowers skin temperature and reduces blood flow in the legs and feet.
 It may play a role in increasing smokers' risk of heart disease and stroke.

 Many people mistakenly think that nicotine is the substance in tobacco that causes cancer.
 This belief may cause some people to avoid using nicotine replacement therapy when trying to quit.
 Although nicotine is what gets (and keeps) people addicted to tobacco, other substances in tobacco are responsible for its cancer-causing effects.
-There is some early evidence from lab-based studies that nicotine may help existing tumors to grow, but whether these results apply to people is not yet known and more research is needed.
+There is some early evidence from lab-based studies that nicotine may cause existing tumors to grow, but whether these results apply to people is not yet known and more research is needed.

 Most people begin smoking as teens, usually because of curiosity and peer pressure.
 People with friends and/or parents who smoke are more likely to take up smoking than those who don't.